-We have received many valuable comments from those who have signed the declaration and we will post just three at a time, changing them regularly:
+We have received many valuable comments from those who have signed the declaration and we will post 10 at a time, changing them regularly: